Electrical Engineering (Engineering)

 Admission Requirements

-Students must apply and be admitted to the graduate program in Electrical Engineering and The Graduate School before they can apply for admission to the dual-title degree program.
+Students must apply and be admitted to the graduate program in Electrical Engineering and the J. Jeffrey and Ann Marie Fox Graduate School before they can apply for admission to the dual-title degree program.
 After admission to their primary program, students must apply for admission to and meet the admissions requirements of the Operations Research dual-title program.
 Refer to the Admission Requirements section of the Operations Research Bulletin page.
 Doctoral students must be admitted into the dual-title degree program in Operations Research prior to taking the qualifying examination in their primary graduate program.

 Degree Requirements